tangobreath/tangobreath.github.io/_posts/2012-02-06-moving-with-your-line-of-gravity.md

   - sacrum
   - visualization
 ---
-# Moving the line of gravity literally covers more ground

 In the [last post](http://tangobreath.com/intention-dynamic-tension-and-the-line-of-gravity/ "Intention, dynamic tension and the line of gravity.")
 I described how the relationship between the center of movement and the line of gravity created internal dynamic tension which is a part of what creates presence or intention within the embrace.
 Moving the line of gravity literally covers more ground, but is easier to explain than the micro movements that create dynamic tension.